 In 1979, Mrs Thatcher was elected Prime Minister of the UK.
-At the time, the UK was experiencing double digit inflation, trades unions were powerful and there was a feeling British industry had become uncompetitive in the post war period.
+At the time, the UK was experiencing double-digit inflation, trades unions were powerful and there were signs British industry was becoming increasingly uncompetitive.

 The Thatcher Revolution

 In the early years of the 1980s, Mrs Thatcher embarked on a policy of Monetarism.
 This involved trying to target the money supply to reduce inflation.
 It involved:

 - Higher interest rates

 These policies were successful in reducing inflation, but, combined with a strong pound they led to a deep fall in output.
 Unemployment rose to three million and there was a very significant decline in manufacturing output.
 Unemployment remained high throughout the 1980s, suggesting a rise in structural unemployment as a result of the decline in traditional manufacturing firms.

 Unemployment reached its highest rate since the 1930s.

 In 1981, 365 economists wrote a letter to the Times arguing the monetarist policies were unnecessarily harming economic output, causing unemployment to be higher than necessary and output lower.
 In particular, the link between the money supply and inflation was much weaker than predicted by monetarist theory.
 Despite a deep recession, the money supply grew faster than expected.
 To meet the money supply targets, required persistent tightening.

 The link between money supply and inflation proved to be unreliable and by 1984, money supply targets had effectively been dropped.